Neighbor List Benchmarks#

 Memory Usage

-Peak GPU memory consumption vs. system size.#
+Peak GPU memory consumption comparison between backends.#

 Batched brute-force algorithm for processing multiple small systems simultaneously.
 Useful for ML workflows with many small molecules.